newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 # Lab Time

-- Lab 8 - Using the Ansible Config Module
+- Lab 17 - Using the Config Module

 ---